-Non-Firm-Point-To-Point Transmission Service: Point-To-Point Transmission Service for which a Transmission Customer is not willing to pay Congestion.
-Such service is not available in the markets that the NYISO administers.
+Non-Firm-Point-To-Point Transmission Service: Point-To-Point Transmission Service under the Tariff for which a Customer is not willing to pay Congestion.
+Such service is available absent constraint under Part 3 of the ISO OATT.
+Non-Firm-Point-To-Point Transmission Service is available on a stand-alone basis for individual one-hour periods not to exceed twenty-four (24) consecutive hours.